apache/airflow/.github/PULL_REQUEST_TEMPLATE.md

 ---
 **^ Add meaningful description above**

+- [ ] I have rebased with the latest main prior to raising the PR.
+(If not, rebase now to avoid unexpected issues)

 Read the **[Pull Request Guidelines](https://github.com/apache/airflow/blob/main/CONTRIBUTING.rst#pull-request-guidelines)** for more information.
 In case of fundamental code changes, an Airflow Improvement Proposal ([AIP](https://cwiki.apache.org/confluence/display/AIRFLOW/Airflow+Improvement+Proposals)) is needed.
 In case of a new dependency, check compliance with the [ASF 3rd Party License Policy](https://www.apache.org/legal/resolved.html#category-x).